billbudge/Diagrammar/README.md

 ## Function Creation

 Now we need a way to create functions that can be imported.
 The mechanism is function closure.
 Any function element can be closed, which creates a function output whose type is all disconnected inputs, and all outputs.
 This is exactly analogous to function closure in regular programming languages.
-In the diagram below, we can create an incrementing function by grouping as before, or by applying addition to a literal 1 value and closing to get a unary incrementing function.
+In the diagram below, we can create an incrementing function by grouping as before, or by partially applying addition to a literal 1 value and closing to get a unary incrementing function.

 <figure>
   <img src="/resources/function_creation.png"  alt="" title="Function Creation">
 </figure>

-Using closure, we can take our abstract 4-ary cascading function from before, and specialize it for addition.
+Using closure, we can take our abstract 3-ary cascading function from before, and specialize it for addition.
 We combine it with an addition with no inputs which we close to get a binary output function.
 We connect it and add pins for the 4 inputs and 1 output.

 <figure>
   <img src="/resources/function_creation3.png"  alt="" title="Function Creation (continued)">